Visa Tips for Teachers Nurses Trades People

 Medium and Long-term Strategic Skills List (MLTSSL)

-You must nominate an occupation on the Medium and Long-term Strategic Skills List (MLTSSL) if you are applying for any of the below:
+You must nominate an occupation on the Medium and Long-term Strategic Skills List (MLTSSL) if you are applying for any of the following:

 Short-term Skilled Occupation List (STSOL)

-There is no separate STSOL list on our website,,e as visa programmes that utilise this list can also access some additional occupations on the MLTSSL.
-For ease of reference, we have combined both the STSOL and the eligible MLTSSL occupations.
+There is no separate STSOL list on our website, as visa programmes that utilise this list can also access additional occupations on the MLTSSL.
+We have combined the STSOL and the eligible MLTSSL occupations for ease of reference.
 See: Combined list of eligible skilled occupations.

-You must nominate an occupation on this Combined list of eligible skilled occupations if you are applying for any of the below:
+You must nominate an occupation on this Combined list of eligible skilled occupations if you are applying for any of the following:

-The CSOL includes Nursing, Teaching and almost all the general trades; let’s have a look at some visa options and how to prepare for them…
+The CSOL includes Nursing, Teaching and almost all the general trades; let’s look at some visa options and how to prepare for them…

 Anyone coming to Australia on a one-year working holiday visa has some advantages – it’s the easiest and cheapest visa to come out and see Australia and find work.
-It’s quite common to see working holiday visa holders with skills being offered sponsorship by employers or applying for permanent residence visas.
-If you are thinking of looking for long-term work and visas, some planning will go a long way.
+It’s standard to see working holiday visa holders with skills being offered sponsorship by employers or applying for permanent residence visas.
+Some planning will go a long way if you are looking for long-term work and visas.

 Nurses and Teachers need to get registered in whichever Australian state they wish to work in.
 You can do this before you come to Australia by applying to the state registration boards in advance.
 For example, teachers in NSW need to register with the NSW Department of Education and Communities; for more information, visit www.dec.nsw.gov.au/about-us/careerscentre/school-careers/teaching/your-teaching-career/trained-teachers/apply-toteach.
 The process of getting registered or licensed can take two or three months, so plan accordingly.

 Tradespeople do not need to be state-registered to work for construction businesses.
-Plumbing and Electrical are licensed trades, and in most states, you can work under the license of the employer, but getting local licensing will help with finding better-paid work and can assist with some of the skilled visa applications.
+Plumbing and electricity are licensed trades, and in most states, you can work under an employer’s license, but getting local licensing will help you find better-paid work and can assist with some skilled visa applications.

 Gather up all your qualifications and any work references you have.
 Get your CV or resume drawn up.
-Either bring these to Australia with you or colour scans of all the paperwork and email them to yourself.
-Then you can easily send it on to prospective employers and have a head start on documents for your visa applications.
+Bring these to Australia with you, or colour scans of all the paperwork, and email them to yourself.
+Then you can easily send it to prospective employers and have a head start on documents for your visa applications.

 So if you’re here in Oz and you’ve found that dream job and want to stay, ask the employer if they will sponsor you.
-This is often the fastest way to get a work visa for 4 years; these visas can be approved in as little as a few weeks.
+This is often the fastest way to get a work visa for 4 years; these visas can be approved in as few as weeks.
 There will then usually be options to move to a permanent visa at a later stage.
 If you are a registered nurse or teacher, you will most likely meet the criteria to be sponsored.
-Tradespeople will need either a trade qualification, UK NVQ level 3, the Irish FETAC level 6-7, or have at least three years full-time experience in the trade.
-You will need very good evidence of your paid, on-the-job work experience.
+Tradespeople will need a trade qualification, UK NVQ level 3, the Irish FETAC level 6-7, or at least three years of full-time experience in the trade.
+You will need excellent evidence of your paid, on-the-job work experience.

-If you can’t find or don’t want an employer sponsor, then look at the options to apply through the points-tested “Skill Select” System, including the 189, 190 or 489 visas.
+If you can’t find or don’t want an employer sponsor, look at the options to apply through the points-tested “Skill Select” System, including the 189, 190 or 489 visas.
 The process to get these visas is going to take 6-12 months, so good planning is a must.
-If you are in Australia, think about getting your second working holiday visa set up so you have more time and start saving.
-Permanent visa application fees will be $3520 upwards, and more for skills assessment, etc.
+If you are in Australia, consider setting up your second working holiday visa so you have more time and start saving.
+Permanent visa application fees will be over $3520; more will be charged for skills assessment, etc.

-It’s really important to be accurate with your points assessment; for more information, visit www.immi.gov.au/skills/skillselect/index/visas/subclass-190/.
-And if you get stuck, consider consulting a registered migration agent for help with this.
+It’s essential to be accurate with your points assessment; for more information, visit www.immi.gov.au/skills/skillselect/index/visas/subclass-190/.
+If you get stuck, consider consulting a registered migration agent.
 Help is available at mia.org.au/.

-If you have 60 points or more, the process will be to:1.
+If you have 60 points or more, the process will be as follows: 1.
 Get your migration skills assessment (allow three months) 2.
 Make your Expression of Interest Application 33.
 Apply to a State Government for Nomination (if needed) 4.
 Wait to be invited to apply for youvisaa5.
-When invited, apply for the visa and wait about three months for processing.
+When asked, apply for the visa and wait about three months for processing.

 Nurses go to ANMAC: www.anmac.org.au/international-services